 By Emily Lucas

-We had a chat with Loyiso Twala, the Creative Director at FCB Africa advertising agency, who will be judging our Spotlight Awards for Photographic Excellence Corporate & Industrial Photography category.
+We had a chat with Loyiso Twala, the Creative Director at FCB Africa advertising agency, who will be judging our Spotlight Photo Awards for the second year.
+In 2018 he was one of the judges to select the Corporate and Industrial category winner and this year Loyiso will judge Still Life Photography entries.
 Read some of his insights about photography and creativity below.

 Production Paradise: Could you give us some insight into your background and how you came to be a creative director at FCB?